MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-jupyter-local.md

 > [!NOTE]
 > You can define colors and run names for the qubit-time diagram using the `EstimatesOverview` function.
 The colors must be in hexadecimal format.

-When running multiple configurations of target parameters using the frontier estimation, you can see the resource estimates for a specific point of the qubit-time diagram, that is for each $\text{\{number of qubit, runtime\}}$ pair.
+When running multiple configurations of target parameters using the frontier estimation, you can see the resource estimates for a specific point of the qubit-time diagram, that is for each $\text{\{number of qubits, runtime\}}$ pair.
 For example, the following code shows the estimate details usage for the second (estimate index=0) run and the fourth (point index=3) shortest runtime.

 ```python
 EstimateDetails(result[1], 4)